The Best 5 Infusions to Relieve a Cough

 - According to data from the Spanish Nutrition Foundation, cinnamon contains proteins, iron, calcium, potassium, zinc, selenium, vitamin B6 and C.

-3. Mint teas for a cough
+3. Mint infusion to relieve a cough

 Among the cough relieving teas, peppermint tea (Mentha spicata) is one of the most popular.
 It’s attributed to anti-inflammatory, antiseptic, analgesic, carminative, and stimulant properties.

-4. Rooibos tea with milk
+4. Rooibos infusion with milk

 As rooibos doesn’t contain caffeine, you can drink it at any time of the day, with a touch of milk.
-It’s very comforting since it’s often accompanied by a touch of vanilla (which is also very aromatic).
+It’s very comforting since it’s often accompanied by a touch of vanilla (which is also aromatic).

 - In case you don’t want to add milk, you can add a vegetable drink, such as almond milk.
 But you can also enjoy it plain.

 - Since it already has a certain sweet touch, it isn’t necessary to add honey or other sweeteners, but if you wish to do so, keep it in moderation.

 The simple mixture of ginger and honey can also help relieve coughs.
 It’s prepared with some grated fresh ginger and add a teaspoon of honey (or less, depending on your preference).
 If you want, you can add some lemon and cinnamon.

 - Ginger is said to have anti-inflammatory, digestive, and antiemetic properties